xeylou/testade.xeylou.fr/content/posts/itop-walkthrough/index.md

 ### presentation

-[Combodo](https://www.combodo.com/) is a 13-year-old french company who created [iTop](https://www.combodo.com/itop), an open source, itil based, itsm & cmdb solution.
+[Combodo](https://www.combodo.com/) is a 13-year-old french company who created [itop](https://www.combodo.com/itop), an open source, itil based, itsm & cmdb solution.

-They are a profit based company, they created 2 non-free versions of iTop for business purposes: [essentials & professional/enterprise](https://www.combodo.com/itop#ancre_comparatif).
+They are a profit based company, they created 2 non-free versions of itop for business purposes: [essentials & professional/enterprise](https://www.combodo.com/itop#ancre_comparatif).

-They also provide free & non-free external software to enhance iTop utilisation like a [front-end customiser](https://www.combodo.com/itsm-designer-195) or a [network related manager](https://www.combodo.com/teemip-194).
+They also provide free & non-free external software to enhance itop utilisation like a [front-end customiser](https://www.combodo.com/itsm-designer-195) or a [network related manager](https://www.combodo.com/teemip-194); as weel as consultants.

-iTop is typically used by the IT department of a company to monitor services & implement a help desk ticketing system to the other departments.
+itop is typically used by the IT department of a company to organise services & implement a help desk ticketing system to the other departments.

 It is also used by companies to deliver IT services to other companies as a service provider.

 ## understandings

-Skiming through iTop core functionnalities, only the standard ones are covered.
+Reviewing my understanding of itop's main features.

 ### fundamentals

-iTop is based on apache, php, graphviz & mysql.
+itop is based on apache, php, graphviz & mysql.
 However, it can run on nginx instead of apache with extra work.

 The [documentation](https://www.itophub.io/wiki/page?id=latest:start) is made for anyone who is susceptible to use itop.

 ### cmdb

-The cmdb is the core of itop and needs to be configured at first.
+The cmdb is the core of itop.

-CMDB works with `Objects`, which are groups of `Instances` sharing the same patern.
+The cmd works with `Objects`, which are groups of `Instances` sharing the same patern.

 *(considering the "Persons" object, each instance of this object would have the same patern: a name, a surname, an age etc.)*

 The cmdb can receive a populated `*.csv` file to create multiples instances of an object at once. *(instead of entering one by one every member of a company for example)*

-iTop can receive custom objects but their implementation is not guided.
+itop can receive custom objects but their implementation is not guided.
 The default ones are created without instances.

 Objects & instances are stored in the `MySQL` database.